DSharpPlus/DSharpPlus/docs/templates/README.md

 - Easily configurable colors and side bar width.
 - Empty table columns are removed, so if you don't comment the parameters or return value on some methods then it won't display an empty description column.
 - The table of contents supports 4 levels of items to properly facilitate usage together with `memberpage`.
-- Optional `memberpage-extras` plugin that improves wrapping behavior of long member names in the table of contents and puts explicit interface implementations into their own section to reduce clutter in the other sections, just like Microsoft's .NET documentation.
 - Contains optional style overrides optimized for displaying articles.
 - Includes [Bootstrap Icons](https://icons.getbootstrap.com/).